okta/okta-sdk-dotnet/docs/UserApi.md

 List all Users

-Lists users in your organization with pagination in most cases.
+Lists all users that do not have a status of 'DEPROVISIONED' (by default), up to the maximum (200 for most orgs), with pagination.
 A subset of users can be returned that match a supported filter expression or search criteria.

 ### Example
 ```csharp